J-Horensma/Website_Security/Headers/Content-Security-Policy/README.md

 `default-src DOMAIN_NAME *DOMAIN_NAME`

 # Included In default-src:
-NOTE: In the most practical example, in Apache, you would set `dafault-src DOMAIN_NAME *DOMAIN_NAME` in the ".htaccess" file, for that reason the following are only needed for a page, if resources, for the page, have sources outside the website's server.
+NOTE: In the most practical and secure example, in Apache, you would set `dafault-src DOMAIN_NAME *DOMAIN_NAME` in the ".htaccess" file, for that reason the following are only needed for a page, if resources, for the page, have sources outside the website's server.

 ## script-src:
 The "script-src" directive, is used to restrict the URLs that can load scripts, on the page.